Can You Buy a Car Without a License

 1. Insurance Coverage

 One of the greatest barriers unlicensed drivers have is buying insurance coverage.
-Many states require their residents to get car insurance before registering their vehicles.
+Many states require their residents to get auto insurance before registering their vehicles.
 They will also need coverage before they can legally drive.

 Use an Independent Agent - One solution is to hire an independent insurance agent.
 These professionals have vast knowledge about different carriers and their products.
 They also know which insurers work with unlicensed drivers.